-- Your child's progress is continually monitored by his/her class teacher and moderated regularly within teams to ensure correct judgments are made. - Children are assessed against the National Curriculum year group criteria for their own age group.
-Occasionally, it may be necessary to assess a child against the criteria from a lower year group if they are not yet attaining to the standards of their own group. - Interventions are reviewed at the end of an agreed timescale based on the program. - His/her progress is reviewed formally in school in our Pupil Progress meetings each term. - Each child on the SEND register will have a termly Person Centered Review meeting, at which parents and the children themselves are invited to attend.
-Strengths are identified and short and long term outcomes set. - The progress of children with an EHCP/Top Up funding is formally reviewed at an annual review for all adults involved with the child's education but targets are reviewed continually and adapted as necessary.
+- Your child's progress is continually monitored by his/her class teacher and moderated regularly within teams to ensure correct judgments are made. - Interventions are reviewed at the end of an agreed timescale based on the program. - His/her progress is reviewed formally in our Pupil Progress meetings each half term. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS). - The progress of children with an EHCP is formally reviewed at an Annual Review for all adults involved with the child's education but targets are reviewed continually and adapted as necessary.